-A normal block consists of:
+A file data block consists of:

-- The file's 16-byte sync marker. - A long indicating the size in bytes of this block in the file. - The serialized objects.
+- A long indicating the count of objects in this block. - A long indicating the size in bytes of the serialized objects in the current block, after any codec is applied - The serialized objects.
 If a codec is specified, this is compressed by that codec.